 Figure 36 highlights that adding outriggers does not affect the shearing forces exerted on shear walls.
-Shear force values are almost equal for different systems.
+Shear force values are almost equal for the same system.
+However, shear forces on shear walls for tube-in-tube systems range from 65% to 80% as compared to corresponding values for shear-walls-only systems.
 Figure 37 shows the effect of presence of outriggers in reducing the overall top displacement.
-This effect is much significant for the shear wall systems (almost 45% of values for higher stories) than the tube-in-tube systems.
+This effect is much significant for the shear wall systems (almost 70% of values for higher stories versus 75% for the tube-in-tube systems).